tytydraco/KTweak/README.md

 Increase the time that a task is considered to be cache hot.
 According to RedHat, increasing this tunable reduces the number of task migrations.
 This should reduce time spent balancing tasks and increase per-task performance.
 See RedHat: https://www.redhat.com/files/summit/session-assets/2018/Performance-analysis-and-tuning-of-Red-Hat-Enterprise-Linux-Part-1.pdf

-### kernel.sched_min_task_util_for_boost: 35
-This value effects if tasks should be migrated to a higher performant CPU if it's utilization is above this amount (during sched_boost).
-Allow tasks to be migrated upwards if the user is triggering a touch boost and the task is above 35% utilization.

-### kernel.sched_min_task_util_for_colocation: 25
+### kernel.sched_min_task_util_for_colocation: 35 --> 20
-This value is the same as the former, except it occurs only for top-app tasks (which are of greater priority than background tasks).
+This value determines when top-app tasks (which are of greater priority than background tasks) can be sched_boosted.
 Lower this value a bit to use big clusters more for top-app tasks.

-### kernel.sched_min_task_util_for_boost_colocation: 35
-This is the same as kernel.sched_min_task_util_for_boost for older kernel versions.

 ### kernel.sched_nr_migrate: 32 --> 128
 When migrating tasks between CPUs, allow the scheduler to migrate twice as many as usual.
 This should increase scheduling latency marginally, but increase the performance of SCHED_OTHER tasks.
 In testing, `cyclictest` reported a 2 microsecond increase in average latency, an a **decrease** in maximum latency of SCHED_FIFO tasks.